spacecloud-io/space-cloud/README.md

 > Note: Space Cloud is still in Beta.

-Space Cloud is essentially a web server which automatically integrates with an existing or a new database to provide instant realtime APIs over REST, websockets, gRPC, etc. Written in Golang, it provides a high throughput data access layer which can be consumed directly from the front end.
+Space Cloud is essentially a web server that automatically integrates with an existing or a new database to provide instant realtime APIs over REST, websockets, gRPC, etc. Written in Golang, it provides a high throughput data access layer which can be consumed directly from the frontend.
 It's completely unopinionated and works with the tech stack of your choice.

 <div style="text-align: center">
 <img src="https://spaceuptech.com/icons/space-cloud-basic.png"  style="max-width: 80%" alt="Basic Space Cloud architecture" />